-However, over the past few years protein shakes have become a large part of the world of weight loss too.
-High protein, low carbohydrate diets such as the Dukan diet, the Atkins diet and the Military diet have all gained in popularity amongst those desperate to lose those pounds.
+Indeed, over the past few years, protein shakes have become a large part of the world of weight loss too.
+High protein, low carbohydrate diets such as the Dukan diet, the Atkins diet and the Military diet have all gained in popularity amongst those desperate to lose some pounds.

 It is the concept of high-protein low-carb diets that have rocketed the humble protein shake into the public domain.
 This post aims to look at all the scientific evidence behind the benefits and side effects of adding protein shakes for weight loss to your diet.

 How does a high protein diet actually work for Weight Loss?

 There is a LOT of scientific evidence relating to the effects of a higher protein diet on weight loss.

 As we all know, protein is an essential nutrient that helps to build and repair the body tissues.
 In addition, protein helps make hormones, enzymes and chemical.
 Furthermore, protein is the most important building block of healthy bones, skin, muscles, cartilage and blood.

 ask for something a little higher in protein.

 How much Protein should we be taking for Weight Loss

 The accepted recommended daily dose of protein is 0.8 g per kg, or 0.36 g per pound of body weight according to the Dietary Reference Intake (DRI).

 So, for example, if you are a woman who weighs 112 pounds, the recommended daily amount of protein is around 40.32 grams of protein per day.
 However, if you weigh 240 pounds your recommended daily intake of protein is around 86.4 grams.